 Over the years, we have brought this same inclusive spirit to Japan, where we have boosted the number of women in leadership positions.
 At Aflac, our commitment goes beyond talking about diversity to actions that foster inclusion.
 It is reflected in the makeup of our workforce, our pay policies and the initiatives we continually undertake to make every person feel welcomed and valued.
 There is no doubt that we are building a stronger company, but we recognize there is more that we can do.
 Still, we believe we are on the right path.

-As a testament to our ongoing journey:
+As a testament to our ongoing journey, at the end of 2020:

 Aflac is mindful of the communities in which we operate — striving to be reflective of the diversity and actively working to mirror it.
 Aflac regularly partners with civic leaders and other organizations to help develop and inform public policy that assures fair laws and diverse representation that can lead to meaningful change.